This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “My auntie and my cousin.”

 “Okay.
-Come on with me and we’ll give ‘em a call,” he said extending his hand as an invitation for hers.
+Come with me and we’ll give ‘em a call,” he said extending his hand as an invitation for hers.
 She readily obliged but not without taking a moment to look back at her fallen parents.
 Ethan could feel her little hand tremble in harmony with the sound of her heartbreaking sobs.
-He bent down on one knee, gently redirecting her attention to him.
 “Don’t you worry, Capricious.
 We’re gonna find the person who did this, okay?
 I’m gon’ see to it.
 Do you believe me?”

 A nodded response was all he needed to take her into his arms for a reassuring hug.
 She didn’t hesitate to let the rest of her tears spill onto his shoulders, and even as he picked her up to carry her outside to his squad car, she kept her eyes on Freddie and Flora making a silent vow of her own.